Savings Calculator

 How much should I save each month?

 A common guideline is to save 20% of your income, but the exact amount depends on your goals, income, and expenses.
 Start with what you can afford and increase gradually.
 For emergency funds, aim for 3-6 months of expenses.
 For retirement, aim for 15-20% of income including employer matches.
-Our calculator helps you see how different monthly contributions affect your savings goals.
+Our calculator shows how different contributions affect your savings goals.

 What is a good interest rate for savings?